nisheshacharya/e-commerce-website/report.md

   Ran upon multiple errors, but was able to resolve them.
   Not able to use navigation button on header as it goes outside of router.
   Not able to work with full potential due to health issue (flue and cough)

+## 12/03/2023

+- Yesterday:
+  created and implemented products, product components, add to cart button, toggle review button, displayed reviews, displayed image

+- Today:
+  Work on remove from cart, edit product and add product components for admin create custom admin
+- Block:
+  -Health problem, not able to work with full potential.
+  - use of two routers(one for login, signup and other for rest of the components) did not work properly.
+I took help of friends, but it took a lot of time as all of them did not want to give up on the issue and kept trying.
+Finally, I temperoraly fixed the issue and moved on.
+  - All of sudden, functions stopped rendering, checked everything, restarted computer but could not find the issue.
+Finally, tried another browser and it worked with no issue on Opera browser.